 Tesla isn’t alone on the electric truck frontier.

 Most major truck makers, including Daimler, Paccar, Volvo, Volkswagen and China’s BYD, are developing electric heavy trucks of their own.
-Even diesel engine giant Cummings has shown an electric truck.
+Even diesel engine giant Cummins has shown an electric truck.

 Additionally, Arizona-based startup Nikola Motors and industry giant Toyota both are developing fuel-cell electric trucks that use hydrogen fuel cells rather than grid-charged batteries to produce the power for their electric motors.